-- 1) Use the function crypto_key_fun/1 [page 54] to register a fun that will be called whenever beam_lib needs to decrypt the abstract code. - 2) Store the key in a text file named .erlang.crypt located in either the current directory or the home directory for the current user. beam_lib will search for and read the .erlang.crypt file if no crypto fun has been registered using crypto_key_fun/1.
-If the file exists and contains a key, beam_lib will implicitly create a crypto key fun and register it.
+beam_lib searches for .erlang.crypt in the current directory and then the home directory for the current user.
+If the file is found and contains a key, beam_lib will implicitly create a crypto key fun and register it.

-The .erlang.crypt file should contain a single list.
-The elements of the list should be tuples looking like this:
+The .erlang.crypt file should contain a single list of tuples:

+'''

 {debug_info, Mode, Module, Key}

+'''

-Mode is the type of key; currently, the only allowed value is des3_cbc.
+Mode is the type of crypto algorithm; currently, the only allowed value thus is des3_cbc.
 Module is either an atom, in which case Key will only be used for the module Module, or [], in which case Key will be used for all modules.
-Key is a non-empty string.
+Key is the non-empty key string.